NLP-Project-CRT/NLP-Project/README.md

     * Contain notes from project planning.

 ## Goals
-- This project aims to predict what programming language a repository is, given the text of the README file  This will be a approached as NLP problem and will try to use various classification models to find the best accuracy score.
+- This project aims to predict what programming language a repository is, given the text of the README file.
+This will be approached as an NLP problem and will try to use various classification models to find the best accuracy score.

 ## Project Planning
 - Trello Board Link: